 Plugins may also be causing issues.
 Just like external embedded media, plugins can bring in resources from other websites.
 We can perform some investigative work to see what plugins could be causing this outside of the typical monthly website care.
 Reach out for a quote for evaluation and plugin cleanup.

 We would hate to see you go, but we understand that sometimes things change.
-Should you need to cancel your existing plan, simply email us at email@example.com, and we will stop your next payment and email you back with a cancellation confirmation.
+Should you need to cancel your existing plan, simply visit the 'My Account' button at the bottom of our website, login with the email and password used to sign up for your plan, and cancel your subscription.
+Don't remember your password?
+There is a 'Forgot Password' option to get you back into your account.